 What are the different categories of risk taking?

 When we think about risks as adults, we think about the worst case scenario.
-That is a normal reaction because we have the cognitive ability to think rationally and use our knowledge to transfer to different situations.
-We have had years of taking our own risks, and discovering the consequences; sometimes the hard way.
-Children on the other hand, don’t yet have this experience.
-They need to learn through doing, and to find out what the consequences could be on their own.There are different categories of risk, all with incredible benefits.
+That is a normal reaction because we have the cognitive ability to think rationally and use our knowledge to transfer in [to] different situations.
+For children there are different categories of risk, all with incredible benefits.
 They can be broken down into what I believe is the four main categories of risky play:

-- Heights: The most common risk taking is done through heights; jumping off the couch, climbing a ladder, going on a high swing at the playground.
+1. Heights: The most common risk taking is done through heights, jumping off the couch, climbing a ladder, going on a high swing at the playground.

-- Risky equipment: Children love using “real” tools and pieces of equipment and if you give them a plastic knife to cut their banana while you have a metal one, more often than not they want to use that one as it has an element of ‘risk’.
-Other things can be building tools such as screwdrivers, hammers, or gardening equipment such as spades.
+2. Risky equipment: Children love using “real” tools and pieces of equipment and if you give them a plastic knife to cut their banana while you have a metal one, more often than not they want to use that one as it has an element of ‘risk’.
+Other things can be building tools such as screwdrivers, hammers[,] or gardening equipment such as spades.

-- Rough-house play: Children love to experiment with others in physical ways such as wrestling, imaginary hunting, chasing each other, and just general fighting.
+3. Rough house play: Children love to experiment with others in physical ways such as wrestling, imaginary hunting, chasing each other[,] and just general fighting.

-- Exploring the natural elements: for children this may be playing in the rain, getting barefoot in mud, experimenting with ice/snow, or being around fire.
+4. Exploring the natural elements: [f]or children this may be playing in the rain, getting barefoot in mud, experimenting with ice/snow[,] or being around fire.